taiki-e/create-gh-release-action/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-### Example workflow: Reject releases from outside the main branch
+### Example workflow: Reject releases from outside of main branch

 You can reject releases from commits not contained in branches that match the specified pattern by using `branch` option.